USA—Holistic Healing in Hawaii

 Students will intern 30-35 hours per week at their program site and will be able to apply for transcript notation through the UC Davis Internship and Career Center.

-Writing for Internships: Global Health is intended as a forum to connect the work students do at their internship to its broader social and cultural context.
-Through online discussions students will have a community with whom to share their reflections on the realities and ethics of health care in their host countries.
+Directed Group Study: Global Health Reflection is intended as a forum to connect the work students do at their internship to its broader social and cultural context.
+Through online discussions students will have a community with whom to share their reflections on the realities and ethics of health care.

 No prerequisites are enforced for this program beyond the general eligibility requirements.